zzanehip/Deca5/README.md

 		* https://github.com/zzanehip/deca5

 ## Version History
+	* v1.1.1 - Resolves potential crashing on High Sierra (10.13) and lower due to issues with libSystemB.dylib.
+Corrects some grammar too (free of charge 😉).
 	* v1.1 - Adds "older Macs" build which adds support for 10.11 to 10.14.
 Various other bug fixes and compilation performance improvements, as well.
 	* v1.0 Beta - Launch